In this article

 When it comes to whole life insurance, most policies have a fixed premium that you pay monthly or annually.
 That said, there are a few other varieties within the category of whole life insurance:

 Continuous premium (straight life): This is sometimes called ordinary life or continuous premium whole life.
 You pay the premium from the time the policy is issued until you die, or until you turn 121 (OK, sure).
-Generally speaking, this kind of whole life insurance policy tends to have the lowest annual premium.
+Generally speaking, this kind of policy tends to have the lowest annual premium.

 Limited pay: You only pay your premiums for a certain duration.
-This could be 20 years or when you hit a specific age.
+This could be 20 years or until you hit a specific age.
 Because you’re only paying for a limited time, the premium will generally be higher than with continuous premium policies.

 Single premium: Under this variety, you pay just one single lump sum at the time you open the policy, rather than paying monthly or annual premiums.